-Classic Southern cake made with bananas, pineapple, chopped pecans, and topped with a cream cheese frosting.
-And more pecans.
+Classic Southern hummingbird cake with bananas, pineapple, chopped pecans, and topped with a cream cheese frosting!

 - 3 cups all purpose flour